otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-android-overview.md

 Once everything is setup, push your project to the remote repository on **GitHub**.
 Next, create/checkout a branch called `feature-login` using the command: `git checkout -b feature-login`.
 This will be your development branch for the login feature you are going to create later in the session.

-Before we get to that, lets look at some important project files.
+Before you get to that, lets look at some important project files.

 ### AndroidManifest.xml